stryker-mutator/stryker-js/packages/stryker/README.md

 **Description:**
 With `files` you specify all files needed to run your tests.
 If the test runner you use already provides the test framework (Jasmine, Mocha, etc.), you should *not* include those files here as well.
-The files will be loaded in the other in which they are specified.
+The files will be loaded in the order in which they are specified.
+Files that you want to ignore should be mentioned last.

 When using the command line, the list can only contain a comma separated list of globbing expressions.
 When using the config file you can provide an array with `string`s or `InputFileDescriptor` objects, like so: